-- (1) No performance accomplished by an athlete will be valid unless it is accomplished during an official competition organised in conformity with the Rules. - (2) Performances in events normally conducted in the stadium, made outside traditional athletics facilities (such as those held in town squares, other sporting facilities, beaches, etc.) shall be valid and recognised for all purposes, if they are made subject to all of the following conditions: - (a) the relevant governing body as provided in Rules 1 to 3 has issued a permit for the event; - (b) a qualified panel of National Technical Officials are appointed to and officiate at the event; - (c) where applicable, equipment and implements in conformity with the Rules are used; and - (d) the event is conducted on an event site or facility in conformity with the Rules and in respect of which a certificate under Rule 135 is issued by an Official Surveyor based on measurements taken on the day of the event.
+- No performance accomplished by an athlete will be valid unless it is accomplished during an official competition organised in conformity with the Rules. - 2.
+Performances in events normally conducted in the stadium, made outside traditional athletics facilities (such as those held in town squares, other sporting facilities, beaches, etc.) or on temporary facilities built within a stadium shall be valid and recognised for all purposes, if they are made subject to all of the following conditions: - (a) the relevant governing body as provided in Rules 1 to 3 has issued a permit for the event; - (b) a qualified panel of National Technical Officials are appointed to and officiate at the event; - (c) where applicable, equipment and implements in conformity

+- with the Rules are used; and - (d) the event is conducted in a competition area or facility in conformity with the Rules and in respect of which a survey has been made in accordance with Rule 148 on the day of the event.

-Note: The current standard forms required to be used for reporting on the conformity of the event site or facility are available from the IAAF Office, or may be downloaded from the IAAF website.
+Note: The current standard forms required to be used for reporting on the conformity of the competition area or facility are available from the IAAF Office, or may be downloaded from the IAAF website.